manifoldfinance/rulebook/rulebook/src/delivery-and-settlement.md

 may reject such trade and notify the Exchange of such rejection, setting forth the basis of such objection.

 # 402\.
-Clearance and Substitution.
+Clearance and Substitution

 (a) The submission of a Contract (Smart Contract or a Normal Contract) to Manifold Finance by or on behalf of the buying and selling